BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

 — E & E Cameron, Parksville

-Buyer Beware: Before you Buy BC Land for Sale with a Water Well.
+Buyer Beware: Before Buying Land for Sale in British Columbia with a Water Well.

 Most homebuyers would never dream of purchasing a home without arranging for a thorough home inspection.
-You may be surprised that some BC property owners have no idea they’re even using well water on their property—until the well runs dry!
+Some BC property owners don’t realize they’re even using well water until it runs dry!

 That’s often when the headaches—and the expense—begin.